 But not with Scav raids.
 Here, you get a free raid without needing to invest any money.
 Anything you manage to take out of a raid is yours to keep.
 Pro tip: Always ensure you have space in your PMC inventory before you start a Scav raid.
 There’s nothing more frustrating than having to play Tetris for an hour to transfer the gear from your successful Scav raid to your main stash.
 Not to mention you having to delete items because you can’t fit them in your stash.

 PMC procurement party

 Lastly for this guide, there’s one other main ‘mission’ you can set for yourself while Scavenging: making friends with the enemy.
 As a Scav you can only communicate in Russian, but if you manage to befriend a PMC (by wiggling for example), some options open up for you.

-In conclusion, there are many ways of using your Scav raid to your advantage.
+In conclusion, there are many ways in Escape from Tarkov to use your Scav raid to your advantage.
 Like we said in the intro, it’s important to stay flexible and adjust to the situation that you’re in.
 Conversely, gaining XP and leveling your main character is sometimes more important than doing a quick Scav run.
 Whatever the case, when you feel like doing one, be sure to use them wisely!
 What’s your favorite use of the Scav mechanic?
 Let us know in the comments below.